opsxcq/blog/content/posts/books.md

 Adversarial Networks_.
 Besides other _Packt_ books where chapters usually don't maintain a context or narrative in between them, this book focus solely on image related problems.

+## Security {#security}

+### Bug Bounty Hunting Essentials : Quick-paced guide to help white-hat hackers get through bug bounty programs (<&CarlosA.Lozano817>) {#bug-bounty-hunting-essentials-quick-paced-guide-to-help-white-hat-hackers-get-through-bug-bounty-programs--and-carlosa-dot-lozano817}

+Chapter on _Basics of Bug Bounty Hunting_ can be skipped, just generic information which you could do better by reading the official information of the platform of your choice.
+The chapter _How to Write a Bug Bounty Report_ lacks real content and better examples.

+The only interesting point about the book starts on the chapters dedicated to specific vulnerabilities, in which are discussed in details some vulnerabilities found on famous services, like _Uber, Shopify, Binary.com_ among others.